-The gals here at Paula’s Test Kitchen were looking for a fun way to jazz up the fresh herb plants in our container garden.
+We are always looking for a fun way to jazz up the fresh herb planters in our at-home container gardens.
 We wanted them labeled but to also have a fun and fresh look.
-We finally decided on chalkboard herb pots and we couldn’t be happier with how they came out.
-Follow these easy step to make your own!
+Paula’s craftiness has rubbed off on us it seems because we finally decided on chalkboard herb pots, and we couldn’t be happier with how they came out.
+Follow these easy steps to make your own!

-Pick out the pots you want to paint.
-There should holes in the bottom for proper drainage.
-We used basic and affordable terracotta pots and they worked great.
-Wash the empty pots and make sure they are clean and free of debris.
-Make sure to let them dry fully after washing.
+Pick out the pots you want to paint; there should holes in the bottom for proper drainage.
+We used basic and affordable terracotta pots, and they worked great.
+Wash the empty pots, and make sure they are clean and free of debris.
+Let them dry fully after washing.

 Use a pencil to make an interestingly shaped outline of a label.
 Place the pot on newspaper and carefully fill in the stenciled area with the chalkboard paint.
 If you prefer, you can paint the whole pot.
 We liked how both turned out.
 Let dry for a few hours before filling.

 Once dry, fill a quarter of the pot with gravel.
 This will help your plant drain properly.
 Fill the rest of the pot with soil, leaving just a few inches from the top.
 Place the roots of the herbs into the soil, leaving a few inches between each stem.
 Pat down, and once in place, thoroughly water until you see water draining from the bottom of the pot.
 Place in a sunny spot, and watch your plants grow!